mhcrnl/Sudoku-17/README.md

 Simple Sudoku puzzle which involves sudoku map generator, solver and a validator.

-This version contains only the skeleton code and empty map solver.
+Currently:
+Sudoku Solver currently solves only empty maps.

+Map generator needs to created.